HanuTyagi/TeleCopy/README.md

 Simply Login with your ```Telegram``` number, and then chose an app name of your chose and a URL.

-Also, When using ```TeleCopy```, Make sure that your enter the Phone number with your countries' Phone code
+Also, When using ```TeleCopy```, Make sure that you enter the Phone number with your countries' Phone code

 ---
 #### 🔎 Restarting Instructions